DDavid006/bsc-thesis-tcn-prediction/README.md

 The Notebook pipeline.ipynb goes through everything, from data generation to training to testing.

-I used the Tenpy library created by Johannes Hauschild and Frank Pollmann.
+I used the Tenpy library created by Dr. Johannes Hauschild and Prof. Frank Pollmann.

 For more details on the thesis and tests performed, see my thesis.